 on Mental Health Care Act 2017 for a range of stakeholders.

 to support 'Community Development Committees' comprising local youth, to lead counseling, trainings, awareness drives, as well as advocacy with local and municipal government on development concerns of their area.
-Their mandate includes the provision of inclusive, accessible and non-discriminatory mental health services within the community.

 to understand marital concerns and stressors experienced by litigants of family courts in Maharashtra and to develop counseling and other interventions for the 11 Family Courts across the state.